StevenBlack/vocab/vocabulary.md

 Exhibiting traits of an ancestor or an earlier evolutionary form.

+### Atwood's Law (law of software)
+Any application that can be written in JavaScript, will eventually be written in JavaScript.  -- Jeff Atwood, 2009

 ### augment
 To add on, in the sense of increasing in size or amount.